Review of: Quicken for Mac

 - Expensive — It is expensive compared to other personal finance software available for Macintosh.

 The primary motivator for using this version is the Bill Pay feature.
 It is great they added this feature, but it should have been in the 2015 version.
-Because of this new feature, we increased the score for this product ½ star from the previous version to the new ranking of 3½ stars.
+Because of this new feature, we increased the score for this version of the product to the new ranking of 8 stars.

 During Intuit’s multi-year lapse of updates, many frustrated users switched to other alternatives to Quicken.
 The new owners of Quicken have stated they are committed to the Macintosh platform, so expect future updates and quicker bug fixes.
 If you have already converted to something else, like Banktivity or Moneydance, it might not be worth the hassle to switch back.